Theragatha - The Verses of the Senior Monks

 158But with the help of the Buddha,

-The Kinsman of the Sun, so skilled in means,
+the Kinsman of the Sun, so skilled in means,

-I practiced wisely,
+I practiced rationally and extracted

-And extracted any attachment to being reborn from my mind.
+attachment to continued existence from my mind.

 Sirimā

-159If they praise someone
+159If others praise one

-The praise is in vain,
+they praise in vain,

-Who does have samādhi,
+who does have immersion,

-Uttarā
+Uttarā (2nd)

 161I’ve fully understood the aggregates,

-I’ve undone craving;
+I’ve eradicated craving;

 I’ve developed the factors of awakening,

-And I’ve realized the ending of defilements.
+I’ve attained the ending of defilements.

 162Having fully understood the aggregates,

-Having plucked out the weaver of the web,
+having plucked out the weaver of the web,

-Having developed the factors of awakening,
+having developed the factors of awakening,

 Bhaddaji